Family Sues Airline After Freak In-Flight Accident Severs Part Of Baby’s Finger

 — Mr Mark (@mrmarktours) February 23, 2017

-Spokespersons for Qantas have yet to release a formal statement on Cameron’s accident, but the airline did express sympathy over what happened to his finger, via the Daily Telegraph.
+Spokespersons for Qantas have yet to release a formal statement on Cameron’s accident, but the airline did express sympathy over what happened to his finger via the Daily Telegraph.

 “We can understand how upsetting this was for the family involved,” the company expressed.